Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning

-To summarize, our contributions are the following: \begin{itemize} \item A structured approach of describing the various areas of WiFi performance where \ac{ML} can be applied: from core WiFi features, through recently added features, to management issues as well as WiFi operating in shared bands with other technologies and in multi-hop topologies. \item A review of over 200 papers in the field, to provide readers with an overview of what has been done and what are the main trends of applying \ac{ML} to particular WiFi performance problems. \item The identification of open challenges in every area of WiFi performance (at the end of each Section~\ref{sec_core}--\ref{sec_mhop}) as well as the general future research directions in applying \ac{ML} for improving WiFi performance, to provide readers with an analysis of what remains to be done in the field. \end{itemize} We hope that the survey will be beneficial both for beginners as well as experts in the field, looking for a comprehensive summary of the latest research in the area of improving WiFi performance with \ac{ML}.
-We also believe that this survey will guide the readers towards proposing new ideas in this area.
+To summarize, our contributions are the following: \begin{itemize} \item \textit{A structured approach to describing the various areas of Wi-Fi performance where \ac{ML} is applied}.
+We elaborate on core Wi-Fi features, through recently added features to management issues as well as Wi-Fi operating in shared bands with other technologies and in multi-hop topologies. \item \textit{A review of over 250 papers in the field}.
+We provide readers with an overview of what has been done and what are the main trends of applying \ac{ML} to particular Wi-Fi performance problems. \item \textit{The identification of open challenges in every area of Wi-Fi performance}, given at the end of each Section~\ref{sec_core}--\ref{sec_mhop}.
+Additionally, we provide an overview of the general future research directions in applying \ac{ML} for improving Wi-Fi performance, to provide readers with an analysis of what remains to be done in the field. \end{itemize} We hope that the survey will be beneficial both for beginners\footnote{We refer readers interested in the basics of Wi-Fi to \cite{gulasckaran2021wifi} and those wanting to understand the principles of \ac{ML} to \cite{goodfellow2016deep,sutton2018reinforcement}.} and experts in the field, looking for a comprehensive summary of the latest research in the area of improving Wi-Fi performance with \ac{ML}.
+We also believe that this survey will guide readers towards proposing new ideas in this developing research area.

-\section{Related surveys}
+\section{Related Surveys}

-A number of surveys address the development of \ac{ML} models to support wireless networks.
-Reported contributions consider the application \ac{ML} to both \mbox{WiFi} and application-specific networks, such as \acp{WSN}, \acp{CRN}, \acp{WMN}, and \acp{HetNet}. \mbox{WiFi} also constitutes an important component of \ac{5G} and the future \ac{6G}, e.g., in the case of cellular traffic offloading.
-Due to the convergence of both technologies, not only concerning their operation but also in the context of shared unlicensed bands, \ac{5G} and \ac{6G}-related surveys provide valuable insights also for \mbox{WiFi} operation.
-Therefore, in this survey, we also cover some aspects and functionalities from \ac{5G} and \ac{6G} that are directly related, or equivalent, in the WiFi area.
+Many surveys address the development of \ac{ML} models to support wireless networks.
+Reported contributions consider the application \ac{ML} to both \mbox{Wi-Fi} and application-specific networks, such as \acp{WSN}, \acp{CRN}, \acp{WMN}, and \acp{HetNet}. \mbox{Wi-Fi} also constitutes an important component of \ac{5G} and the future \ac{6G}, e.g., in the case of cellular traffic offloading.
+Due to the convergence of both technologies, not only concerning their operation but also in the context of shared unlicensed bands, \ac{5G} and \ac{6G}-related surveys provide valuable insights also for \mbox{Wi-Fi} operation.
+Therefore, in this survey, we also cover some aspects and functionalities from \ac{5G} and \ac{6G} that are directly related, or equivalent, to those in the Wi-Fi area.